e-INFRA CZ Blog logo

 image

-TESP can be deployed via Docker Compose in two modes:
+TESP can be deployed via Docker Compose in two configurations:

-• Embedded mode – runs both TESP and a Pulsar instance, suitable for local testing and development.
+• Self-contained mode – runs both TESP and a Pulsar instance, suitable for testing or local development.

-• Standalone mode – connects to an existing Pulsar service, ideal for production or hybrid setups.
+• Standalone mode – connects to an existing Pulsar service, ideal for integration into production systems.

 Outlook